 - The fit may feel uncomfortable.
 Individuals sometimes experience irritation for up to a week when first wearing hearing aids.
 Want to skip the soreness?
 Eargo’s comfortable hearing aids, along with the help of our patented Flexi Fibers, made from medical-grade silicone, help make device-related earaches a thing of the past.

 - Know that repairs are inevitable.
 Modern hearing aids are like technological devices and may need to be repaired more or less frequently depending on the type and frequency of usage.
 Hearing aids are incredibly sophisticated technological devices being inserted in the ear canal that may need to be repaired more often based on the frequency and type of use.
 Think of the moisture and earwax in the canal as a trojan horse waiting to attack.
 The battle is yours to win, and our support staff and hearing health professionals are ready to go to combat to rescue your hearing aids from the top of the castle.

 Our insanely comfortable, invisible hearing aids can help treat hearing loss comfortably and discreetly.
-Call our team of hearing health professionals at 1-800-734-7603 with any questions about our modern devices.
+Request a free sample for fit and feel today and call our team of hearing health professionals at 1-800-734-7603 with any questions about our modern devices.
 We’re all ears!

 Schwartz, Carolyn E., et al. “The clinical significance of adaptation to changing health: a meta-analysis of response shift.”
 Quality of life research 15.9 (2006): 1533-1550.
 World Health Organization.
 (2004) International Statistical Classification of Diseases and Health Related Problems ICI-10, Tenth Edition.
 Geneva, Switzerland: World Health Organization.